Skip to main content

 The Permissions model is a sub-model on Merge’s File Storage Files and Folders Common Models.

-Third-party webhook available?
+Third-party webhook supported?

 Highest available Permissions polling frequency